 Burning season is especially dangerous for young children, the elderly and anyone with a respiratory condition so it’s best to avoid Chiang Mai at this time of year if you fall into one of these categories.

 The smog has even been so bad some years that flights into Chiang Mai have been canceled due to the poor visibility.
 Hospital visits also spike in northern Thailand during this season.

 How To Deal With Burning Season In Chiang Mai

 If you’re planning a trip to Chiang Mai during the burning season then here’s my top tips on how to deal with it.

 1. Get Out Of The City

-The best option is to avoid burning season all together.
-Avoid travelling to Chiang Mai during January, February or March.
+I’d personally avoid traveling to Chiang Mai during January, February or March.

 2. Wear A Mask

-If leaving Chiang Mai isn’t an option for you and you’ll be in Chiang Mai for burning season then why not tackle it like the locals do?
+If leaving Chiang Mai isn’t an option for you and you’ll be in the city during burning season then why not tackle it like the locals do?